opendilab/treevalue/README.md

 ## Overview

 When we build a complex nested structure, we need to model it as a tree structure, and the native list and dict in Python are often used to solve this problem.
-However, it takes a lot of codes and some complex and non-intuitive calculation logics, which is not easy to modify and extend related code and data, and parallelization is more impossible.
+However, it takes a lot of codes and some complex and non-intuitive calculation logic, which is not easy to modify and extend related code and data, and parallelization is impossible.

 Therefore, we need a kind of more proper data container, named `TreeValue`.
-It is designed for solving the follow problems:
+It is designed for solving the following problems:

 - **Ease of Use**: When the existing operations are applied to tree structures such as dict, they will become completely unrecognizable, with really low readability and maintainability.
-- **Diversity of Data**: In the tree structure operation, various abnormal conditions (structure mismatch, missing key value, type mismatch, etc.) occur from time to time, and the code will be more complicated if it needs to be handled properly.
+- **Diversity of Data**: In the tree structure operation, various abnormal conditions (structure mismatch, missing key-value, type mismatch, etc.) occur from time to time, and the code will be more complicated if it needs to be handled properly.
 - **Scalability and Parallelization**: When any multivariate operation is performed, the calculation logic needs to be redesigned under the native Python code implementation, and the processing will be more complicated and confusing, and the code quality is difficult to control.

 ## Getting Started

 ### Prerequisite

-`treevalue` has been fully tested in the Linux, macOS and Windows environment and with multiple Python versions, and it works properly on all these platforms.
+`treevalue` has been fully tested in the Linux, macOS and Windows environments and with multiple Python versions, and it works properly on all these platforms.

-However, **`treevalue` currently does not support PyPy**, so just pay attention to this when using.
+However, **`treevalue` currently does not support PyPy**, so just pay attention to this when using it.

 ### Installation